bobbylight/RText/README.md

     cp -R ./build/install/rtext ./build/macApp/RText.app/Contents/
     mv ./build/macApp/RText.app/Contents/rtext ./build/macApp/RText.app/Contents/Java

-This should create a functional `RText.app`, but note the application icon is not correct yet.
+This used to create a functional `RText.app`, but note the application icon is not correct yet.